duckietown/docs-brown/book/doc-sky/10-introduction/10-assignment.md

 you hope to learn that you can take away for the next ten or twenty years of your career?

 1. What is a robot?
-What is a machine?
-What is a vehicle?
-2. Is a car a robot?
-How is my drone a robot?
-3. If I can fly a drone by remote, what can I get out of programming it?
+1. If I can fly a drone by remote, what can I get out of programming it?

 ## Matrices and Transformations (20 points)